marcoagpegoraro/marco_blog_hugo/content/posts/my-car-a-2017-toyota-etios/index.md

 Since i don't have children, don't travel much and just want a car that works when I need it, this type of car would suit my needs.
 Among the examples above, the only ones with an automatic transmission are the March, Picanto and Etios.

-The VW UP is a car that i would consider—it's is compact, somewhat charming, and has a 1.0 turbo engine with a good power-to-weight ratio.
+The VW UP is a car that i would consider—it's compact, somewhat charming, and has a 1.0 turbo engine with a good power-to-weight ratio.
 However, it's only avaliable with either a manual or a single-clutch transmission.
 And although I wouldn't need to shift gears myself with the single-clutch option, this type of transmission has a bad reputation in Brazil—not just in Volkswagen cars, but across all automakers that offer it.

 ![Sub Sub Compact Cars](./sub-sub-compact-cars.jpg)